leifoolsen/jersey2-guicepersist-example/readme.md

 use the Guice servlet module or the Guice persist filter - which anyway should be regarded as redundant components in a stateless JAX-RS container.

-To ensure that each request get it's own thread safe entity manager, an ```Provider<EntityManager>``` should be injected rather than injecting the entity manager directly.

 ## Set up Guice persist with integration tests

 TODO: Add more text to each section